Azad-mosarof/Flask-Render-Deployment/README.md

 <h1>AI Model Deployment using Flask and Render</h1>

-This project demonstrates how to deploy an AI model using Flask and Render cloud.
-The AI model was built, trained and deployed on the cloud, and is accessible via an API.<br>
+<p>This project demonstrates how to deploy an AI model using Flask and Render cloud.
+The AI model was built, trained and deployed on the cloud, and is accessible via an API.</p><br>

-<b>Prerequisites</b><br>
+## Prerequisites
 1. Python 3.6 or later
 2. Flask 2.0.1 or later
 3. Render account